Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Abstract

 \section{Abstract}

+\rt{{Informing the public about online misinformation is challenging due to unclear sources and a lack of transparency in its spread and debunking.}}

-Game-based interventions are widely used to combat misinformation online by employing the "inoculation approach".
-However, most current interventions are designed as single-player games, presenting players with limited predefined choices.
-Such restrictions reduce replayability and may lead to an overly simplistic understanding of the processes of misinformation phenomenon and the debunking.
-This study seeks to address these issues, and empower people to better understand the opinion influencing and misinformation debunking processes.
-We did this by creating a Player versus Player (PvP) game where participants attempt to either generate or debunk misinformation to convince LLM-represented public opinion.
+Effectively mitigating online misinformation requires understanding of their mechanisms and learning of practical skills for identification and counteraction.
+Serious games may serve as tools for combating misinformation, teaching players to recognize common misinformation tactics, and improving their skills of discernment.
+However, current interventions are designed as single-player, choice-based games, which present players with limited predefined choices.
+Such restrictions reduce replayability and may lead to an overly simplistic understanding of misinformation and how to debunk them.
+This study seeks to empower people to understand opinion-influencing and misinformation-debunking processes.
+We created a Player vs. Player (PvP) game in which participants attempt to generate or debunk misinformation to convince the public opinion represented by LLM.
 Using a within-subjects mixed-methods study design (N=47), we found that this game significantly raised participants' media literacy and improved their ability to identify misinformation.
-Our qualitative exploration revealed how participants' use of debunking and content creation strategies deepened their understanding of the nature of disinformation.
-We demonstrate how LLMs can be integrated into PvP games to foster greater understanding of contrasting viewpoints and highlight social challenges.
+Qualitative analyses revealed how participants' use of debunking and content creation strategies deepened their understanding of misinformation.
+This work shows the potential for illuminating contrasting viewpoints of social issues by LLM-based mechanics in PvP games.